-U12 (P7) Rugby sees the continued development of the breakdown, scrum and kicking.
+U11 (P6) Rugby sees the introduction of the breakdown, scrum and kicking.
 The emphasis is still on small-sided games, ensuring that players are involved as much as possible.
-Lineout shape is introduced, with the core skills of throwing and catching overhead being the focus.

-The breakdown is increased to up to 2 supporting players per team, so that players can practice their decisions and techniques with a bit more pressure from other players - whilst still allowing referees to be able to see clearly what is taking place.
+The breakdown is limited to 1 supporting player per team, so that players can practice their decisions and techniques without too much pressure from other players - and so referees are able to see clearly what is taking place.

-Kicking is introduced as it is a key attacking skill - as a coach, look to encourage attacking kicks such as grubbers and chips.
+Kicking is introduced as it is a key attacking skill - as a coach look to encourage attacking kicks such as grubbers and chips.
 This in the long run will give defenders another thing to worry about!

-"Ready for the big game"
+Refine the core skills

-Players 10
+Players 8

 Pitch Size Half pitch (60m x 40m with 5m In-goals)

-Ball Size 4
+Ball Size 3

-Playing Time Max 40 mins
+Playing Time 30 mins (single game)

 Scoring 1 Point per Try or 3-2-1

-Tackle Yes - waist and below
+Tackle Yes - Waist and below

-Hand off Yes - Not to Head or Neck
+Hand off Νο

-Breakdown Up to 2 supporting players per team
+Breakdown Up to 1 supporting player per team

-Scrum 5 Players, contested hook (resisted lean) - No Push, 9 must Pa

-Lineout Lineout - Uncontested, Hooker + 4.
-Team that throws in, wins the ball
+Scrum 3 per team, uncontested, resisted lean, 9 must Pass

+Lineout No Lineout - Pass from Touch

-Kick Offs Drop Kick restart - Ball must travel 5m
+Kick Offs / Restarts Team that scores restarts with any kick, ball must travel 5m

-Restarts Drop Kick - Scoring Team Restarts

-Open Play Allowed from hand and anywhere on the pitch
+Open Play Kicking Allowed from hand and anywhere on the pitch